Husky to proceed with West White Rose project off Newfoundland

 “This project is of a scale approaching the original White Rose development and is able to use the existing SeaRose FPSO to process and export production.”

-Ball said construction will start in Argentia, N.L., this year.
+Premier Dwight Ball said construction will start in Argentia, N.L., this year.
 It will employ about 700 people at peak, he said.
 Accommodation design and other components will add to that total.

 Direct benefits will include more than $3-billion in royalties, equity and taxes.